JessieRayeBauer/bethallchurch.github.io/about.md

-I am a fifth year Ph.D. candidate in the Developmental Psychology program at The University of Texas at Austin.
-I graduated from UC San Diego in 2011 with a BS in Cognitive Science with a specialization in Neuroscience and a minor in Philosophy.
-I also earned my Masters degree in 2015 from UT in Psychology.
+I recently graduated with a Ph.D. in Psychology (and a minor in Applied Statistical Modeling) at The University of Texas at Austin.
+I earned my B.S. in Cognitive Science with a specialization in Neuroscience and a minor in Philosophy from UC San Diego in 2011.

-My research interests focus on learning about the developmental trajectory and stability of executive function, science learning, and academic achievement in young children.
+My research interests focus on learning about the developmental trajectory and stability of executive function, scientific understanding, and academic achievement in young children.

 When not in the lab, I can usually be seen running, biking, swimming, or hiking with my dog, Klaus.